Gaussian quasi-likelihood analysis for non-Gaussian linear mixed-effects model with system noise: Stepwise Gaussian quasi-likelihood analysis

 \subsection{Proof of Theorem \ref{ti:QLA.thm2}}

 We will first prove the tail-probability estimate \eqref{ti:QLA.thm2-1} and then the second-order asymptotic expansion \eqref{ti:QLA.thm2-2}; we proceeded in reverse in Section \ref{hm:sec_joint}, but it was not essential, just because we wanted to make a natural flow by introducing several notations step by step.
+The proof of Theorem \ref{ti:QLA.thm2} is fundamentally analogous to that of Theorem \ref{ti:QLA.thm1} for the joint GQMLE.
+However, the asymptotic expansion for the stepwise GQMLE additionally requires plugging the stochastic expansion of each stage's estimator into the expansion formula for the next stage.